Multiplicity Results for Mixed Local Nonlocal Equations With Indefinite Concave-Convex Type Nonlinearity: Introduction

-The existence theory for the solutions of Laplace equation with convex-concave nonlinearity dates back to the seminal work of \cite{BN83}.
-This research introduced a novel variational approach to address the difficulties associated with the critical Sobolev exponent \(2^*\), ultimately proving the existence of nonnegative solutions.
-Subsequently, \cite{ABC94} extended this by establishing existence and multiplicity results.
-Moreover, this work provided nonexistence results for sufficiently large parameter values, proved the existence of a minimal solution, and analyzed the blow-up behavior of its \(L^\infty\) norm.
+The existence theory for the solutions of Laplace equation with critical nonlinearity with a perturbation dates back to the seminal work of \cite{BN83}.
+Their work introduced a novel variational approach to address the difficulties associated with the critical Sobolev exponent \(2^*\), ultimately proving the existence of nonnegative solutions.
+Subsequently, \cite{ABC94} advanced this study by establishing existence and multiplicity results for the concave-convex type nonlinearity.
+Additionally, \cite{ABC94} provided nonexistence results for sufficiently large parameters, proved the existence of a minimal solution for small parameters, and analyzed the asymptotic behavior of the \(L^\infty\) norm of the minimal solution as the parameter approached zero.
 A similar problem for \(p\)-Laplacian was later explored in \cite{AGP96}.
 For further developments on multiplicity results in problems involving indefinite nonlinearities and local operators, we refer to \cite{FGU09, SCGG19} and the related references.
-In the context of nonlocal linear operators, \cite{BCS13} investigated a concave-convex type nonlinearity analogous to that in the local case.
+In the context of nonlocal linear operators, \cite{BCS13} investigated a concave-convex type nonlinearity.
 Their work provided a complete characterization of the parameter ranges ensuring the existence of solutions and established a multiplicity result.
 The influence of the critical exponent for the fractional Laplacian \( (-\Delta)^s \) was later addressed in \cite{CPS14}.
 Further developments on nonlocal elliptic equations with concave-convex nonlinearities were presented in \cite{SW15}, where the existence of at least six distinct solutions was demonstrated.
 Chen et al. \cite{CD15} employed fibering maps and the Nehari manifold approach to obtain multiple solutions for a related problem involving a nonlocal operator.
 For results concerning nonlocal and nonlinear operators with indefinite nonlinearities, we cite \cite{GKS20, BM19} and the associated references.